NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 We need to keep running after the source has turned off because we must give the pulse time to propagate completely across the cell.
 Moreover, the time required is a bit tricky to predict when you have complex structures, because there might be resonant phenomena that allow the source to bounce around for a long time.
 Therefore, it is convenient to specify the run time in a different way: instead of using a fixed time, we require that $|E_z|^2$ at the end of the waveguide must have decayed by a given amount (1/1000) from its peak value.

 The `stop_when_fields_decayed` routine takes four arguments: `dT`, `component`, `pt`, and `decay_by`.
 What it does is, after the sources have turned off, it keeps running for an additional `dT` time units every time the given |component|<sup>2</sup> at the given point has not decayed by at least `decay_by` from its peak value for all times within the previous `dT`.
-In this case, `dT=50`, the component is $E_z$, the point is at the center of the flux plane at the end of the waveguide, and `decay_by=0.001`.
+In this case, `dT=50`, the component is E<sub>z</sub>, the point is at the center of the flux plane at the end of the waveguide, and `decay_by=0.001`.
 So, it keeps running for an additional 50 time units until the square amplitude has decayed by 1/1000 from its peak.
 This should be sufficient to ensure that the Fourier transforms have converged.

 Finally, we save the incident flux using `get_fluxes` which will be used later to compute the reflectance and the transmittance: